irods/irods_docs/docs/plugins/pluggable_authentication.md

 The authentication methods are now contained in plugins.
 By default, similar to iRODS 3.3 and prior, iRODS comes with native iRODS challenge/response (password) enabled.
 However, enabling an additional authentication mechanism is as simple as adding a file to the proper directory.
 The server does not need to be restarted.

 By default, iRODS uses a secure password system for user authentication.
 The user passwords are scrambled and stored in the iCAT database.
 Additionally, iRODS supports user authentication via PAM (Pluggable Authentication Modules), which can be configured to support many things, including the LDAP or Active Directory (AD) authentication systems.
-PAM and SSL have been configured 'available' out of the box with iRODS, but there is still some setup required to configure an installation to communicate with your external authentication server of choice.
+PAM and TLS have been configured 'available' out of the box with iRODS, but there is still some setup required to configure an installation to communicate with your external authentication server of choice.

 The iRODS administrator can 'force' a particular authentication scheme for a rodsuser by 'blanking' the native password for the rodsuser.
 There is currently no way to signal to a particular login attempt that it is using an incorrect scheme ([GitHub Issue #2005](https://github.com/irods/irods/issues/2005)).